 Rverse Analytics

-R consulting studio for statistical analysis, Shiny applications and reproducible reporting — biostatistics-grade rigour, shipped as code you own.
+Biostatistics and R consulting studio: statistical analysis, clinical trial TLFs, CDISC/ADaM programming and SAS-to-R migration for CROs and sponsors — plus Shiny applications and reproducible reporting, shipped as code you own.

 Data analysis, engineered in R.